Here’s what else you should know:

 - Kick up your feet next to the community fire pit and swap tales about the day’s ride

-- All meals are included, there is limited wine and beer available to purchase for a reasonable price
+- All meals are included and there is limited selection of alcohol available to purchase

 - For full details please see our detailed list on what to bring on a tent trip